osisoft/PI-Adapter/V1/Administration/Start and stop an adapter.md

 # Start and stop an adapter

-Complete the following for your operating to start or stop the adapter service:
+Complete the following for your operating system to start or stop the adapter service:

 ## Windows